Deniz Depboylu

 Deniz Depboylu (born 6 June 1968) is a Turkish serving as the Nationalist Movement Party's vice-president.
 She also served as a Member of Parliament for Aydın, from the November 2015 elections until she lost her seat in the 2018 election.

 Early career

 Depboylu was elected as a member of the Nazilli Municipality Council in the 2014 Turkish local elections, and subsequently served as deputy chair of the council.

 Political career

 Depboylu contested the June 2015 elections on the MHP list for Aydın.
 Being placed 4th on the list she was not elected to parliament.

 Depboylu ran again in the snap November 2015 elections, this time being placed first on the MHP party lists, she was elected to parliament.
 She was defeated in the 2018 elections.

+She is the MHP's first place candidate in Aydin for the 2023 elections.